 It has been suggested to put a call to action text based notice for people to subscribe to your blog within your emails.
 My thoughts on this are that I use it very sparingly.
 My suggestion is to use it when people are contacting you for blog related activities and use it only in those circumstances.
 By just putting a call to action in random e-mails doesn’t seem to be prudent, because the people may not be into the blogging arena.

 However, if people have contacted you and are asking about blog-related questions, they may have already visited your website, or are knowledgeable that you are an expert in your field.
 Therefore, the likelihood is greater in these circumstances that they may subscribe to your blog.

 On any given day, I usually have about a dozen to two dozen emails from various bloggers (because as a blogger, I like to see other blogger’s ideas for e-mail marketing).
 I haven’t tried this yet, but in the near future I’m going to be putting all of the blogger’s e-mails into my Outlook contacts and then I can sparingly send them an e-mail to kindly request that they subscribe to my blog (since I subscribed to theirs).
 I haven’t worked out all of the details, but I figure to get started I’ll reply to at least one or two per day with a call to action text-based subscription notice.

 Day 10) Leverage Your Social Presence

 Incorporate blog subscriber promo into your social media updates.
-Promote the dedicated subscription landing page you set up in tip number 3, and share it in updates for your various social media accounts such as Twitter, LinkedIn, Google+, and Facebook.
+Promote a dedicated subscription landing page and share it in updates for your various social media accounts such as Twitter, LinkedIn, Google+, and Facebook.
 You could even create a dedicated tab on your Facebook page and collect subscriptions right within Facebook!

 Day 11) Make Blog Content Easy to Share